-The PC Health app, which has been downloaded by over 825,000 Canadians since launching in 2020, is designed to empower Canadians with convenient access to healthcare resources and support when, where and how they want it.
+The PC Health app, which has been downloaded by over 1.4 million Canadians since launching in 2020, is designed to empower Canadians with convenient access to healthcare resources and support when, where and how they want it.
 In 2021, the app went fully national and added multiple new features to support Canadians with improving their health and wellness.
-The Company also entered into a partnership with Lifemark Health Group ("Lifemark") to provide Canadians with easier access to physiotherapy, massage, and other rehabilitation services.
-The Lifemark partnership builds upon Shoppers Drug Mart's existing capability of providing Canadians with access to virtual care through its partnership with Maple Corporation.
+Loblaw provides Canadians with virtual access to Lifemark's physiotherapy, massage, and other rehabilitation services and access to virtual care through its partnership with Maple Corporation.
 The PC Health app also expanded its library of educational health content, which is integrated with the PC Optimum loyalty program, in areas such as diabetes, cardiovascular health, and fitness.